ricalamino/ricalamino/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Svelte and NodeJS apps
+- 🤔 I’m looking for help with tests in React Native
+- ⚡ Fun fact: I am an Engineer.
+But I am also a Math and Physics teacher.
+- 📫 How to reach me: ricardo@alami.no

 <!--
 **ricalamino/ricalamino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.